platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Source Operations are currently in Beta.
 While the syntax is not expected to change, some behavior might in the future.
 {{< /note >}}

-A basic, common source operation could be to automatically update Composer dependencies like this:
+A basic, common source operation could be to automatically update dependencies.
+For instance, with composer:

 ```yaml
 source: